NovakovaMaria/SUR-DetectionOfPersonFromImgAndAudio/README.md

 #### Mária Novákova (xnovak2w), Diana Maxima Držíková (xdrzik01)

 The goal of this project is to create classifiers which can detect one specific person in the provided dataset.
 Two models were created - GMM for audio classification and CNN for image classification.
-The trained model for GMM is saved in models/GMM/trained.
-Because of the capacity in the VUT IS, CNN needs to be trained first in order to obtain model (will be generated in /models/CNN/new).
-The model can be downloaded on: https://nextcloud.fit.vutbr.cz/s/oH4gb8ge4kira7z in models/CNN/trained/.

 Predictions for evaluated data:
 - for images = **models/CNN/trained/predictions_img.txt**